 If you see a problem on the levee, immediately contact our district office by phone at 916-922-1449, or use our website contact form for less pressing issues.

-The levees and canals are posted as "No Trespassing" because when we are doing maintenance or during a flood event we need the public to stay off the levees and canals for their safety.
-However, as long as we are not actively doing maintenance or in a flood, the public may use the levees and canals for walking, jogging, or biking.
+The levees and canals are posted as "No Trespassing" because when we are performing maintenance or during a flood event.
+The public should stay off the levees and canals for their own safety.
+When District staff is not actively maintaining the levee or in a flood, the public may use the levees and canals for walking, jogging, or biking.
 Motor vehicles (other than those used for flood-related activities and maintenance) are prohibited in or on our facilities at all times.
 This includes golf carts, motorbikes, and quad runners.

-A: A levee boil is caused by water seeping under the levee and pushing its way up to the surface on the landside of the levee.
-During a flood or not, it is important that any leaks, seepage, or boils be reported to the District as soon as possible so our crews can assess the situation and take appropriate action to prevent degradation of the levee.
+A levee boil is caused by water seeping under the levee and pushing its way up to the surface on the landside of the levee.
+During a flood or not, it is important that any leaks, seepage, or boils be reported to the District as soon as possible so District crews can assess the situation and take appropriate action to prevent degradation of the levee.